-- (a) A court of this State having jurisdiction over the dispute and the parties may enforce an agreement to arbitrate. - (b) An agreement to arbitrate providing for arbitration in this State confers exclusive jurisdiction on the court to enter judgment on an award under this [Act].
+(a) A court of this State having jurisdiction over the controversy and the parties may enforce an agreement to arbitrate.

+(b) An agreement to arbitrate providing for arbitration in this State confers exclusive jurisdiction on the court to enter judgment on an award under this

+[Act].

-1. The term "court" is now in the definition section at Section 1(4).
+1. The term "court" is now in the definition section at section 1(3).

-- 2. The Drafting Committee determined that in Section 26(a) a person may seek to enforce an agreement to arbitrate in accordance with Sections 6 and 7 in a State which has personal and subject matter jurisdiction in regard to whether an arbitration agreement is enforceable.
-For example, if a manufacturer which is a New York corporation, and a consumer who resides in Missouri have an arbitration agreement that provides for arbitration in the State of New York, if the consumer challenges the enforceability of the arbitration clause the consumer could do so in a Missouri court that would otherwise have subject matter and personal jurisdiction over the New York corporation. - 3.
-Section 26(b) follows the almost unanimous holdings of courts under the present, same language of Section 17 of the UAA that if the parties in their agreement designate a place for the arbitration proceeding, then that State has exclusive jurisdiction to determine the validity of an arbitrator's award in accordance with Section 25.
+2. Section 26(a) deals with the enforceability of arbitration agreements.
+A person may seek to enforce an agreement to arbitrate in accordance with sections 6 and 7 in a state that has personal and subject matter jurisdiction.
+For example, consider a manufacturer that is a New York corporation and a consumer who resides in Missouri have an arbitration agreement that provides for arbitration in the state of New York.
+If the consumer challenges the enforceability of the arbitration clause, the consumer could do so in a Missouri court that would otherwise have subject matter and personal jurisdiction over the New York corporation.

+3. Section 26(b) follows the almost unanimous holdings of courts under the present, same language of section 17 of the UAA that if the parties in their agreement designate a place for the arbitration proceeding, then that state has exclusive jurisdiction to determine the validity of an arbitrator's award in accordance with section 25.
 The rationale of these courts has been to prevent forum-shopping in confirmation proceedings and to allow party autonomy in the choice of the location of the arbitration and its subsequent confirmation proceeding.
 State ex rel.
 Tri-County Constr.
 Co. v.
-Marsh, 668 S.W.2d 148 (Mo.
+Marsh, 668 S.W.2d 148, 152 (Mo.
+Ct.
 App.
-1984) ("[E] very state that has considered the question of jurisdiction to confirm the award has focused on the place of arbitration and not the locus of the contract.
-[T]he place of contracting is not always, or even frequently, the convenient location for arbitration.
-Modern business operates in a multi-state environment, and the parties should be permitted to choose the place of arbitration and confirmation upon consideration of convenience, and not upon artificial concepts of the place of contracting" (668 S.W.2d at 152); see also General Elec.
+1984) ("[E]very state that has considered the question of jurisdiction to confirm the award has focused on the place of arbitration and not the locus of the contract. \ \ \ [T]he place of contracting is not always, or even frequently, the convenient location for arbitration.
+Modern business operates in a multi-state environment, and the parties should be permitted to choose the place of arbitration and confirmation upon consideration of convenience, and not upon artificial concepts of the place of contracting."); see also General Elec.
 Co. v.
-Star Technologies, Inc. 1996 WL 377028 (Del.Ch.
-1996); Stephanie's v.
-Ultracashmere House LTD, 98 Ill.App.3d 654, 424 N.E.2d 979, 54 Ill.Dec.
+Star Technologies, Inc. 1996 WL 377028 (Del.
+Ch., June 13, 1996); Stephanie's v.
+Ultracashmere House LTD, 98 Ill.App.
+3d 654, 424 N.E.2d 979, 54 Ill.Dec.
 229 (1981); Tru Green Corp. v.
 Sampson, 802 S.W.2d 951 (Ky.
 App.
 1991); Kearsarge Metallurgical Corp. v.
 Peerless Ins.
 Co., 383 Mass.
-162, 418 N.E.2d 580 (1981). - 4.
-It should be noted that in accordance with Section 4(b)(1) parties can waive the requirements of Section 26 after a dispute arises under an arbitration agreement. - SECTION 27.
+162, 418 N.E.2d 580 (1981).

+4. It should be noted that in accordance with section 4(b)(1) parties can waive the requirements of section 26 after a dispute arises under an arbitration agreement.

+SECTION 27.
 VENUE.
-A motion pursuant to Section 5 must be filed in the court of the [county] in which the agreement to arbitrate specifies the arbitration hearing is to be held or, if the hearing has been held, in the court of the [county] in which it was held.
-Otherwise, the motion must be filed in any [county] in which an adverse party resides or has a place of business or, if no adverse party has a residence or place of business in this State, in the court of any [county] in this State.

-All subsequent motions must be filed in the court hearing the initial motion unless the court otherwise directs.
+A [motion] pursuant to Section 5 must be made in the court of the [county] in which the agreement to arbitrate specifies the arbitration hearing is to be held or, if the hearing has been held, in the court of the [county] in which it was held.
+Otherwise, the [motion] may be made in the court of any [county] in which an adverse party resides or has a place of business or, if no adverse party has a residence or place of business in this State, in the court of any [county] in this State.
+All subsequent [motions] must be made in the court hearing the initial [motion] unless the court otherwise directs.